 (Redirected from R1a-M420)

-Haplogroup R1a-M420 originated ca. 25000 BC, and has been proposed to diverge initially in the vicinity of present-day Iran based on a study of modern populations[Underhill et al. 2015].
+Haplogroup R1a-M420 originated ca. 25000 BC, and was proposed to diverge initially in the vicinity of present-day Iran based on a study of modern populations[Underhill et al. 2015].

-The oldest aDNA sample of R1a-M420 lineage found in east Europe was at Vasylivka, dated ca. 8690 BC, at the same site of a later sample of haplogroup R1b1a2-V88, dated ca. 7250 BC was found of haplogroup R1b1a2-V88[Mathieson et al. 2017].
+The oldest aDNA sample of R1a-M420 lineage found in east Europe was at Vasylivka, dated ca. 8690 BC, at the same site of a later sample of haplogroup R1b1a2-V88, dated ca. 7250 BC[Mathieson et al. 2017].
 These and other three Mesolithic samples from Ukraine show an intermediate situation between EHG and Scandinavian Hunter-Gatherer ancestry.
 Later, during the transition of the Mesolithic to Neolithic, a decrease in ANE ancestry and an increase in WHG ancestry is observed.

-These lineages may have brought WHG ancestry to the North Pontic steppe during the Mesolithic, either from south-eastern Europe or from the Swiderian culture (see above).
-Supporting this eastern migration, samples of R1b1a1a-P297 (xR1b1a1a2-M269) have been found in Latvian hunter-gatherers continuously in different periods, dated from the end of the 9th millennium BC to the end of the 4th millennium BC, including Kunda and Narva cultures[Jones et al. 2017][Mathieson et al. 2017].
+R1b-M343 lineages may have thus brought WHG ancestry to the north Pontic steppe during the Mesolithic, either from south-eastern Europe or from the Swiderian culture (see above).
+Supporting this eastern migration, samples of R1b1a1a-P297 (xR1b1a1a2-M269) lineage have been found in Latvian hunter-gatherers continuously in different periods, dated from the end of the 9th millennium BC to the end of the 4th millennium BC, including Kunda and Narva cultures[Jones et al. 2017][Mathieson et al. 2017].

 Haplogroup R1a1a1-M417 (formed ca. 6500 BC, TMRCA ca. 3500 BC) is first found in the Karelian hunter-gatherer dated ca. 6425 BC.
 Two samples of R1a1a1-M417, dated ca. 5250 BC, have also been found in Early Neolithic Baikalic cultures near the zone where the ancient Mal’ta-Buret’ culture was located.
 Strontium isotope ratios confirm their local origin, with high paternal heterogeneity, with a trend to replacement by east Eurasian lineages during the Late Neolithic[Moussa et al. 2016].

-Therefore, given the Eurasian origin of the eastern European pottery (see below Mesolithic-Neolithic transition) and its westward expansion into Europe, the likely eastern origin of EHG ancestry and R1a1a1-M417 lineages, it seems logical to find a common origin of both populations (from eastern Europe and the Baikal region) in an expansion from Eurasian territory, dated around the subclade’s formation date.
+Given the Eurasian origin of the eastern European pottery (see Mesolithic-Neolithic transition) and its westward expansion into Europe, the likely eastern origin of EHG ancestry and R1a1a1-M417 lineages, it seems logical to find a common origin of both populations (from eastern Europe and the Baikal region) in an expansion from Eurasian territory, dated around the subclade’s formation date.

 The traditional association of Forest Zone hunter-gatherers’ expansion with hunters of the Kelteminar culture, would imply a date ca. 5500 BC, which is too late for the attested samples.
 Ancestors of this population are supposed to have originally migrated from the Hissar range ca. 6000 BC, though, with an earlier expansion from a neighbouring area potentially fitting the available data.

-Given the early sample of R1a-M420 in the Mesolithic north Pontic area – and maybe the rare subclade R1a5-Z645 found in Estonia[Saag et al. 2017], it could be proposed that the migration of R1a-M420 subclades (including R1a1a1-M417) happened from the north-west Pontic area, with a back-migration of these lineages to the Baikal region.
+Because of the early sample of R1a-M420 found in the Mesolithic north Pontic area, and maybe also the rare subclade R1a5-Z645 found in Estonia[Saag et al. 2017], it could be proposed that the migration of R1a-M420 subclades (including R1a1a1-M417) happened from the north-west Pontic area, with a back-migration of these lineages to the Baikal region.
 However, given the available archaeological data, it does not seem reasonable today to propose that only pottery was adopted from Eurasia, while population was exported.

 Diachronic map of Palaeolithic migrations.